prividentity/ultrapass_identity_check/README.md

    - A secure end-to-end pipeline for recording and storing video evidence (e.g., identity-proofing sessions, liveness checks, additional user verification steps).
    - Preserves privacy by encrypting data in transit and at rest, ensuring compliance with data protection laws.

+5. **Photo ID Scanning & Comparison**
+   - Capture and analyze the portrait from a driver’s license, passport, or other photo IDs.
+   - Compare the ID portrait to the user in real time on-device, ensuring the highest level of privacy.
+   - Integrates with **IDEMIA** for extended IDV services (document identity verification, authenticity checks) to validate the integrity of the ID document.

 ---

 ## Introduction to PrivateID Services